Prescribing Morse scalar curvatures: pinching and Morse theory: Existence results

 \begin{proof} For $u \in X$ we clearly have

 whence for $A, B > 0$

 Therefore we have the for $\underline{A} > 0$ inclusions

-As $\partial J_\tau$ is uniformly bounded on each sublevel and of class $C^{1,\a}$ there, cf. \eqref{first_variation_evaluating} and \eqref{second_variation_evaluating}, the negative gradient flow $\phi$ for $J_\tau$ with respect to the scalar product induced by $L_{g_{0}}$ is globally well defined on $X$, see \eqref{eq:XXX}, and in time and $\phi(t,u)$ depends continuously on the initial condition $u$.
+As $\partial J_\tau$ is uniformly bounded on sublevels and of class $C^{1,\a}$ there, cf. \eqref{first_variation_evaluating}, \eqref{second_variation_evaluating}, the negative gradient flow $\phi$ for $J_\tau$ with respect to the scalar product induced by $L_{g_{0}}$ is globally well defined on $X$, see \eqref{eq:XXX}, and in time and $\phi(t,u)$ depends continuously on the initial condition $u$.
 Note that $\phi$ preserves the $L_{g_{0}}$-norm, see \eqref{eq:norm}, as well as non-negativity of initial data and hence the set $X$, cf. Section 4 in \cite{M3}.

 \